tdiam/portfolio/content/tags/skills/css.md

 level: Senior
 ---

-Vue is a JS framework.
+CSS is a stylesheet language used to define the look and formatting of a document written in HTML.